diku-dk/pltc-infoscreen/README.md

 You don't need to know any of the following just to contribute slides.

 The infoscreen machine (hereafter called `pltc-pi`) runs on a Raspberry Pi.
-Contact @zfnmxt for access information.
+Contact @athas for access information.
 On startup, the user `infoscreen` is logged into a session that runs the script `.xsessionrc`.
 We have put the `.xsessionrc` in this repository; see the file `xsessionrc` n the `system` directory.